Erasmus Hall High School: Restorations

 In 2011, the columns that supported the building were found to have structural problems, and that year, the building received a restoration.
-A 2019 report states that "the building still needs more love but in 2017 Brooklyn Borough President Eric Adams pledged $650,000 of the capital budget for exterior restoration".
+In 2017, Eric Adams, then Brooklyn Borough President, pledged $650,000 of the capital budget for exterior restoration.
+A 2019 report states that "the building still needs more love".

 Notable alumni

 Erasmus Hall has had a number of famous and accomplished alumni (and some who are mistakenly believed to have attended, such as Barbara Stanwyck).
-Some of the better known, including (class year), are listed below.
+Some of the better known, including (class year, or birth and death dates), are listed below.